brodieG/fansi/DEVNOTES.md

 ## Todo

+* Bunch of docs don't have @return tags, oddly.
 * rename normalize -> expand (normalize not quite right).
 * add tests with sgr -> normalize -> html comparisons
 * Try to ensure index is in the same spot in all the writing funs.